In the beautiful heart of the Shannon Region of Ireland lies 1 Pery Square Limerick a luxurious hotel and spa just waiting to pamper you.

 The Day Spa is popular with locals as well as guests who come just for the spa experience.

-No 1 Pery Square Wine Shop
+No 1 Pery Square Wine Shop Limerick

 Whilst you are at No 1 Pery Square pop into their wine shop which is housed in the main hotel near reception.
-The Wine Shop stocks great wines, champagnes, ports as well as unique food items such as chutneys, pestos, dressings, puddings.
+The Wine Shop stocks great wines, champagnes, and ports as well as unique food items such as chutneys, pestos, dressings, and puddings.
 The shop also stocks handmade cards and decorations, jewellery, food books, interior gifts and spa and beauty products.

 The Shop is open daily from 10.00 to 18.00 hours.

 What to do and see in Limerick